pizthewiz/node-flint-sender/README.md

 Flint is a service that builds on the [DIAL](http://www.dial-multiscreen.org/) (**DI**scovery **A**nd **L**aunch) protocol, using the DIAL Service Discovery component for discovery, an extended version of the DIAL REST Service component for receiver app execution control and a WebSocket Service channel for communication with receiver apps.

 The first piece of hardware to use Flint is the [Matchstick](http://matchstick.tv), an open hardware/software HDMI streaming stick that runs [Firefox OS](https://www.mozilla.org/en-US/firefox/os/).
-A pure-software Flint service can be used in lieu of hardware, see the [flingd-coffee](https://github.com/openflint/flingd-coffee) project (NB - it is unclear if this is the actual daemon that runs on the Matchstick hardware).
+A pure-software Flint service can be used in lieu of hardware, see the [flingd-coffee](https://github.com/openflint/flingd-coffee) project (it is unclear if this is the actual daemon that runs on the Matchstick hardware).

 ### EXAMPLES